magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 git reset --hard
 ```

-Stay tuned for the next tutorial

-## Next Step - TBD
+## Next Step - [Tutorial 19 - Living' on the edge][3]

+In the [next tutorial][3] we're going to explain how to make a library
+compliant with the new Reader Conditionals extension on CLJ/CLJS
+compilers.

 # License